 Consumer Information Notice

 about the materials that we will be using as part of the pest control program for your property.
 We are using this Consumer Information

 Pesticides may be used as another part of a good pest control program.
 Pesticides are substances used to control living organisms

 |Prentox PBO-8||Piperonyl Butoxide|

 You will also notice that, following each application, at least one sign will be placed on your property.
 Although humans and pets can

 We are also required to provide the following phone numbers for your use in the event you have questions concerning the materials

 • NATIONAL PESTICIDE INFORMATION CENTER: (800) 858-7378.
-For general health and pesticide toxicology questions.
+For general health and pesticide toxicology information.

-- NEW JERSEY POISON INFORMATION & EDUCATION SYSTEM: (800) 222-1222.
+• NEW JERSEY POISON INFORMATION & EDUCATION SYSTEM: (800) 222-1222.
 For emergency situations.

 • NEW JERSEY PESTICIDE CONTROL PROGRAM (609) 984-6507.
 This number is for pesticide regulatory information and